 During your meeting with the nurse explain what you have observed in a professional tone and manner.
 Treat the nurse with dignity even if they deny the accusation.
 Don’t be surprised if a nurse caught red-handed still attempts to avoid the problem.

 Reassure the nurse that what you are discussing has been treated with the utmost confidentiality.
 Substance abuse is treated like other protected illnesses such as hypertension or diabetes.

-Tell the nurse about the resources available to them.
-Emphasize your goal of support and help, which will lead to recovery, over taking punitive action.
-Let the nurse know that help often leads to full recovery and a return to a desirable career.
+Tell the nurse about the resources available.
+Reiterate your goal of support and help—which will lead to recovery—over taking punitive action.
+Let the nurse know that help often leads to a full recovery and a return to a desirable career.

 How a Patient Can Help an Addicted Nurse

 A patient may also pick up on many of the signs of an impaired nurse—perhaps even more than co-workers.
 And a patient under an addicted nurse’s care should be rightly concerned about it.
 After all, it’s important for a patient to feel that all healthcare professionals are fit to take care of their well-being.
 If you’re a patient concerned about an impaired nurse, there are things you can do to help the situation.